-If you continue to have any concerns or require any further support, there are also the below resources available to you which we encourage you to use.
+If you continue to have any concerns or require any further support, we encourage you to use the resources below.

-Be Heard: this is an anonymous internal online platform for adam&eveDDB employees which allows you to raise issues, concerns or experiences with management and HR which you don't feel comfortable raising in person.
-You can visit ddb.link/beheard, share your experience and submit.
+Be Heard: This anonymous internal online platform for adam&eveDDB employees allows you to raise issues, concerns, or experiences with management and HR that you don't feel comfortable raising in person.
+You can visit ddb.link/BeHeard, share your experience, and submit.
 The submission will then be dealt with speedily in a manner that befits the concern.
-However, due to the anonymous nature, we won't be able to share with you any steps taken.
+However, due to the anonymous nature, we won't be able to share any steps taken with you.

-NABS Advice Line: a free external and confidential advice line available to anyone working in the advertising industry.
-You can contact them on 0800 707 6607 between 9am - 5.30pm or email support@nabs.org.uk for advice and guidance.
+NABS Advice Line: This is a free external and confidential advice line available to anyone working in the advertising industry.
+You can contact them on 0800 707 6607 between 9 am and 5.30 pm or email support@nabs.org.uk for advice and guidance.